First Merchants Corporation research snapshot

 Industry trend

-Regional banks face net interest margin pressure from the rate cycle, competition from larger institutions and fintechs, and regulatory costs.
-The industry also benefits from long-standing customer relationships, deposit inertia, and the essential nature of community-based lending in markets where national banks have less presence.
+Regional banks face net interest margin pressure and deposit competition from larger institutions and fintechs, plus regulatory costs.
+The industry also benefits from deposit inertia, long-standing customer relationships, and the essential nature of community lending in markets where national banks have less presence.
+First Merchants currently reports margin expansion to 3.38% and mid-single-digit loan growth guidance.

 Valuation and margin of safety

-At $43.10, FRME trades near the audited base case value of $45.80 and near tangible book value of about $42 per share.
+At $43.63, FRME trades near the audited base case value of $44.50, near book value of about $43 per share, and about 1.49x tangible book.
 The dividend yield of 3.4% provides a partial return floor.
-Margin of safety is moderate: valuation is not distressed, but earnings normalization after the Q1 2026 miss could take several quarters.
+Margin of safety is moderate: valuation is not distressed after the 2026 rally, and credit normalization after the two Q2 non-accrual credits could take several quarters.

 Source-backed data